eswan18/ethanswan.com/content/posts/2023/2023-06-26-errors-rust-go/index.md

 I'm definitely much slower in Rust than in Python (both due to inexperience and to the restrictions of the type system), but my code consistently has fewer bugs[^2].

 Rust reminds me a lot of Go, another language I've used to a limited extent.
-Go shares with Rust a spirit of *we-don't-care-if-you've-always-done-it-that-way*.
-Its creators zagged on many language decisions, and even made similar decisions to Rust's team on things like disallowing inheritance and encoding nullability in the type system.
+Go shares a willingness to change the way things have been done for decades in language design: it too doesn't support inheritance and restricts the presence of nulls using the type system.

-Both languages eschewed exception-style error handling, the approach used by Python, Java, JavaScript, C++, Ruby, and almost every other language common in industry.
+Both languages also eschewed exception-style error handling, the approach used by Python, Java, JavaScript, C++, Ruby, and almost every other language common in industry.
 "Exceptions" is the commonly-used term for errors that halt the currently-running function as soon as they're encountered.
 The calling code can add special "handling" blocks that anticipate specific exceptions and dictate actions to be taken when they're encountered, but if there's no handling code around a function and it raises an exception, then the exception propagates up the stack to the next calling function.
 If no function catches it before it surfaces at the top level of the program, the application will crash.

 Earlier this year I wrote a [piece](/feed/2022/12/04/python-exceptions-basics/) detailing how Python implements exceptions, which you can reference for more details.

-On the surface, Go and Rust seem similar in how they deal with errors.
+On the surface, Go and Rust seem similar in their approach to errors.
 There are no exceptions, and errors are returned from functions just like any other value.
 However, to lay my cards on the table, I think Go's error idioms are bad and Rust's are a dramatic improvement.

-Before we jump into these languages' errors, lets look at exception system and why language designers chose not to support it.
+Before we jump into why, let's look at the traditional exception system and why some modern languages chose not to support it.

 ## Exceptions: full of surprises

 Exceptions are very out-of-style in the language design community right now.
-The claim is basically that because exceptions are a way of returning information without actually using a return value, programmers can easily forget to handle them and they make data flow harder to reason about.
+Exceptions are fundamentally a way of returning information from within a function through a mechanism other than the return value, so (the claim goes) they make data flow harder to reason about and to anticipate.

 And indeed, it's very easy to overlook potential exceptions; take for example this simple Python script to compute the decimal value of a fraction for a user.

 ```python